mag16/Shopify-Developer-Intern-Challenge/README.md

 - npm start

 ## test routes with Postman
-- Postman is an awesome client to test the routes on created here.
-Sign up for free [here](https://www.postman.com/)
+- Postman is an awesome client to test the routes created here.
+Sign up for free [here](https://www.postman.com/) to download and start testing.

 - Post an item: localhost:3000/inventory with request body of "name": "name of item", "description":"description of item".